martynthewolf/martynthewolf.github.io/_posts/2014-04-16-Getting-Started-In-Open-Source-Development.markdown

 #### Plug

-I contribute to [joind.in][joind-in] it's a great project, with a lot going on, an API, two websites an IPhone and Android App to work on.
+I contribute to [joind.in][joind-in] it's a great project, with a lot going on, an API, two websites an iPhone and Android App to work on.
 The maintainers are excellent and really supportive so if you're trying to find your first OSS project to contribute to check out the [joindin repository][joind-in-github].

 [joind-in]: http://joind.in